Ruth Rogers-Altmann

-Ruth Rogers-Altmann (December 31, 1917 – October 11, 2015) was a Vienna-born painter and fashion designer who lived most of her life in New York.
-She is the mother of Susan Costello Friedman, former editorial director of Abbeville Press, and Art Historian and Sculptor Victoria Thorson.
+Ruth Rogers-Altmann (December 31, 1917 – October 11, 2015) was a Vienna-born painter and fashion designer once called "The Pioneer Sportswear Icon of New York" by The Leo Baeck Institute.
+She is the mother of former editorial director of Abbeville Press Susan Costello Friedman, and sculptor Victoria Thorson.

 Life

 Rogers-Altmann is the daughter of Arnold Karplus, a well-known architect of Red Vienna, and his wife Else.
-From 1933 to 1938 her parents and she lived in the Steiner House in Vienna's 13th district, Hietzing, designed in 1910 by Adolf Loos for Lilly and Hugo Steiner, who lived here until 1927 when they moved to Paris.
+From 1933 to 1938 they lived in the Steiner House in Vienna's 13th district, Hietzing, designed in 1910 by Adolf Loos for Lilly and Hugo Steiner, who lived here until 1927 when they moved to Paris.
 At a young age Ruth studied dance, directing and music at the Kunstakademie and performed professionally in Vienna.
 Her fine arts training began at the Frauenakademie and continued at the Kunstgewerbeschule as a student of professor Albert Paris Gütersloh, a well-known exponent of Jugendstil (Art Nouveau).
 Her fashion training was under professor Wimer, an international authority in the fashion world.
 Her passion for spontaneity of performance, rhythm in dance, and artists of her period like Schiele, Kokoschka and Klimt – as well as Picasso, in some of her later African-themed work – are continuing influences in her painting.
 She was an enthusiastic skier up until she was 90 years old, learning to ski at the Mathias Zdarsky school of skiing, where the one-pole method was taught.
 Due to the notoriety of her father, Rogers-Altmann had many contacts with architects and artists throughout her childhood and youth.

 Visiting Prague for her grandmother's birthday in March 1938, she learned that the Anschluss was imminent.
 Instead of returning to Vienna she fled to New York.
 Shortly thereafter her immediate family emigrated to New York, except for her brother Hans, who went to Caracas.

 Ruth Karplus became Ruth Rogers when she married Dr. Martin Rogers in September, 1938.
 Later in life, in 1967, she married Hans Carl Altmann, the first son of the textile magnate Bernhard Altmann, whose family, like hers, had to flee from Vienna after the Nazi takeover.
-Rogers-Altmann is the cousin, by way of marriage, of renowned Austrian Jewish refugee Maria Altmann.
+Rogers-Altmann is the cousin, by way of marriage, of Austrian Jewish refugee Maria Altmann.

+Rogers-Altmann lived in the Roosevelt Island section of Manhattan when she first moved to New York and moved to Murray Hill, Manhattan where she lived out the rest of her life.